 All-Discard Sourdough Pancakes

 Reliable: Sourdough usually comes with rules and schedules, but discard recipes are a lot more forgiving.
-No eyeballing bulk rise, no fancy names, just mix and go for instant big flavor.
+No watching the clock, no fancy terms, just mix and go for instant big flavor.

 Adaptable: Don’t have quite enough starter in the fridge?
 Make up for the difference and add extra (fresh) flour and water.
 And if you keep your starter the no-discard way and don’t have any discard sitting in the fridge: just grow enough fresh starter overnight and use it in the morning!